iIns0mn1a/JavaII2025/Programming Assignments/FInalProject/README.md

 list of things to do
+- ...make names work correctly... sigh.
-- revert main gui to its last pitiful state
+- revert main gui to its last pitiful state DONE
 - make classes for each option, each extending Jframe
 - implementation happens in each class. idk why i didn't think of that. sigh.